christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Then, sometime after the Bar Kokhba Revolt (132--136 CE), a group of Romans that included Gamaliel/St. Gamaliel aka Tiberius Gemellus who was a grandson of Emperor Tiberius and a cousin of Emperor Caligula, a Rabbi named Akiva (Epictetus?), Aquila of Sinope aka Onkelos who was a nephew of emperor Hadrian, Markianos of Alexandria aka Marcion of Sinope, Simon ben Yohai, Ketia bar Shalom aka Titus Flavian Clemens who was a cousin of the emperor Domitian aka 'Clement of Rome', Rabbi Meir who was the grandson of emperor Nero, and Pliny the Younger aka Bishop Ignatius of Antioch aka Polycarp (likely also Paul the Apostle), and all of them working on behalf of emperor Hadrian, tried to subvert this group further by adding a slave-morality to the slave-morality religion.

-After a year of research, I have concluded that much of what we know of history from antiquity and earlier was fabricated by the Church Fathers, Jesuits, Joseph Justus Scaliger, and medieval forgers, either to retrofit history to align with the Bible, due to conflicts between the Vatican and the Eastern Byzantine Church, or for profit.
-Consequently, my research methodologies are multifaceted, encompassing revisionist historiography, counter-narrative analysis, and historical deconstruction.
+My research methodologies are multifaceted, encompassing revisionist historiography, counter-narrative analysis, and historical deconstruction.
 The primary sources that inspired my research are listed in the 'Further Reading' section at the end of the book.

 Ancient Alias Names List
 ---------------------